rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-vm-scalesets.md

 for (VirtualMachineScaleSetVM instance : virtualMachineScaleSet.virtualMachines().list()) {
     System.out.println("Scale set virtual machine instance #" + instance.instanceId());
     System.out.println(instance.id());
-    PagedList<VirtualMachineScaleSetNetworkInterface> networkInterfaces = instance.listNetworkInterfaces();
+    PagedList<VirtualMachineScaleSetNetworkInterface> networkInterfaces =
+         instance.listNetworkInterfaces();
     // Pick the first NIC on the instance and use its primary IP address VirtualMachineScaleSetNetworkInterface networkInterface = networkInterfaces.get(0);
     for (VirtualMachineScaleSetNicIPConfiguration ipConfig : networkInterface.ipConfigurations().values()) {
         if (ipConfig.isPrimary()) {
             List<LoadBalancerInboundNatRule> natRules = ipConfig.listAssociatedLoadBalancerInboundNatRules();
             for (LoadBalancerInboundNatRule natRule : natRules) {
-                // search through the NAT rules for the rule matching the inbound SSH port on the backend for this IP address if (natRule.backendPort() == 22) {
+                // find rule matching the inbound SSH port on the backend for the IP address
+                // and return the SSH connection string to that port on the load balancer if (natRule.backendPort() == 22) {
-                    System.out.println("SSH connection string: " + userName + "@" + publicIPAddress.fqdn() + ":" + natRule.frontendPort());
+                    System.out.println("SSH connection string: " + userName +
+                        "@" + publicIPAddress.fqdn() + ":" + natRule.frontendPort());
                 break;
                 }
             }